iomesh/docs/docs/deploy/setup-iomesh.md

         - blockdevice-097b6628acdcd83a2fc6a5fc9c301e01
     # ...
 ```
-> **_NOTE_: The blockdevice used by IOMesh cannot have an existing filesystem, please pay attention to the `FSTYPE` field output by the command `kubectl --namespace iomesh-system -owide get blockdevice`.**
+> **_NOTE_: The blockdevice used by IOMesh should not contain any existing filesystem.
+Please ensure that the field `FSTYPE` output of the command `kubectl --namespace iomesh-system -owide get blockdevice` is empty.**

 After having the correct deviceMap configurations, set it to `spec.chunk.deviceMap` by running `kubectl edit --namespace iomesh-system iomesh`, then run `kubectl --namespace iomesh-system -o wide get blockdevice` to verify that the state of `BlockDevice` we selected becomes `Claimed`